 Hera, Athena, Aphrodite, and Eris as personifications of Soul, are symbolic of emotional concepts.
 A simplified explanation is as follows: Hera, as the supreme Goddess, represents all emotions, Athena represents emotional intelligence that has protective qualities, Aphrodite represents both noble love and sensual desire, and Eris represents an aspect of strife.
 (Empedocles tells us that Strife has many names so Eris may just be one of them.)

 When the Goddesses came down from Mount Olympus and to present themselves to Paris, some versions say they undressed.
-Many artists over the years have enjoyed painting this scene.
+Artists over the years have enjoyed painting this scene!
 Paris was overwhelmed, they were all so beautiful!

 The Judgement of Paris, Rubens, c.1636